orsenthil/senthil.learntosolveit.com-deploy/posts/2006/07/13/its-been-sometime.md

 .. title: Its been sometime..
 .. slug: its-been-sometime
 .. date: 2006-07-13 04:20:00
-.. tags: its-been-sometime
+.. tags: python, project-management
-.. category: General
+.. category: Work
-.. description: A reflective post on work, discussions, and project management.
+.. description: Reflections on late-night work, Python learning, and project management.

-<html><body><p>Its been sometime since I worked uptil  04:20:28.
-Had some discussions with friends and completed my work and did the project management as well.
-Python is catching up well.
-Thats really a cool language.
-Once I should get sufficiently familar, it should be like writing english.
+It's been some time since I worked until 04:20:28.
+I had some discussions with friends, completed my work, and handled project management tasks as well.
+Python is catching up well—it's really a cool language.
+Once I become sufficiently familiar with it, writing Python should feel like writing English.

-q to myself:
+### Questions to myself:

-* find the difference between re.search and re.match.
+- Find the difference between `re.search` and `re.match`.

-* read python faq.</p></body></html>
+- Read the Python FAQ.